cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/VideoCalls.md

 # Video Calls

 In the complex world of Video Calls our goal is to make it as simple as possible.
-So in this article we will not give you an example of how to build an app, but we will show you the building blocks of how to generate Video Calls.
+So in this article we will show you the building blocks of how to create video calls.

 ## Video Call Flow
 * Setup UI